-Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style [Pictures]
+Prince William & Duchess Kate Arrive At 2019 BAFTAS In Style

 — Kensington Palace (@KensingtonRoyal) February 10, 2019

-Others who are in attendance at the prestigious event include stars from The Favourite Olivia Colman (who plays Princess Anne in the film), Rachel Weisz, and Emma Stone.
+Others who are in attendance at the prestigious event include stars from The Favourite, Olivia Colman (who plays Princess Anne in the film), Rachel Weisz, and Emma Stone.
 Some of the other big name nominees include Rami Malek (Bohemian Rhapsody), Bradley Cooper and Lady Gaga (A Star Is Born), Glenn Close (The Wife), Melissa McCarthy (Can You Ever Forgive Me?), and Christian Bale (Vice).

 This year’s installment is being hosted by Joanna Lumley.